The Pinnacle: Launching The Biggest Local Esports Tournament In BC

-We collaborated with The Gaming Stadium and Vancouver Street Battle to launch The Pinnacle 2018, the biggest local esports tournament in BC.
-The event drew professional gamers from Alberta & Washington to compete for a prize pool of $10,000.
+Blue Meta collaborated with The Gaming Stadium and Vancouver Street Battle to launch The Pinnacle, the biggest local Esports event in BC history.
+We needed to build awareness and hype to get both gamers and spectators pre-registered for the event, which drew professional gamers from Alberta and Washington (USA) – all competing for a prize pool worth $10,000.

-It’s important to remember that esports is the banner, similar to how the Winter Olympics are a banner.
-The individual games are events.
-How you attract a figure skater and people that want to watch figure skating is fundamentally different from how you attract a hockey player and a hockey fan.
-Some of the games included Super Smash Brothers Ultimate, Street Fighter V, Hearthstone, FIFA 2019, and NHL 2019.
+The digital team knew that – similar to the Olympics – it was important to remember that Esports was the “banner” under which individual games were the real events.
+For example, with the Olympics, how one would attract figure skaters and people who like to watch this sport would be fundamentally different from how one would attract hockey players and hockey fans.
+The same principle applied for for Esports.
+Some of the individual games at The Pinnacle included Super Smash Brothers Ultimate, Street Fighter V, Hearthstone, FIFA 2019, and NHL 2019.

-The Pinnacle, once we identified each audience per game, we created tailored campaigns based on the different interests of each audience.
+Once the digital team at Blue Meta had identified each audience per individual game, we got down to business creating tailored campaigns based on the different interests of each audience.

 Videography & Production Credit: Moon Ghost Productions

-Between 12 ads, 6 audiences and multiple rounds of A/B testing, we were able to encourage very strong engagement.
-With high engagement levels, we managed to bring the total CPM (cost per thousand impressions) down to $4.38, significantly lower than current Facebook benchmarks.
-The lower the CPM, the more people we can reach within our budget so this low cost allowed our ads to be seen by a larger audience.
+The entire campaign achieved ROI in the first 24 hours.
+Between 12 ads, six audiences and multiple rounds of A/B testing, Blue Meta’s digital team was able to encourage significantly strong engagement.
+With those high engagement levels, we then brought the total CPM down to $4.38, much lower than current Facebook benchmarks.
+And with a lower CPM, the more people we were able to reach within the budget.
+(A lower cost means the ads could be seen by a larger audience.)